Joe de Graft: Ghana Drama Studio

 In 1961, Ghana's prime minister Kwame Nkrumah opened the Ghana Drama Studio, founded by Efua Sutherland as part of a movement, the National Theatre Movement, to create artistic works relevant to Ghana and Ghanaians.
 Joe de Graft was seconded to become its first director.
 In 1961, his play Village Investment was produced at the Drama Studio.
 This was followed in 1962 by Visitor from the Past, a text that was revised and presented as Through a Glass Darkly some years later.
 Of another play, Sons and Daughters (1963, a study of conflict between generations), he said: "I was trying to make young people aware that their lives were important and could be looked at in this way, that they had a right to examine life as they saw it from their own perspective."

+In 1964 de Graft produced a version of Shakespeare's Hamlet performed by students of the University of Ghana School of Music and Drama, which was filmed as Hamile.

 In 1969 de Graft was appointed by UNESCO as a specialist in the teaching of English as a Second Language at the University of Nairobi.
 He spent almost eight years in Kenya and contributed greatly to the theatrical life of that country.
 He produced and directed plays for radio, stage and television; he also acted, playing Othello in both Shakespeare's play and Murray Carlin's post-colonial Not Now, Sweet Desdemona.
 He played the cameo role of Wilby in The Wilby Conspiracy.
 The 1975 film depicted the escape from a top-security South African prison of Wilby, the leader of anti-apartheid struggle, with the help of freedom fighter Sidney Poitier and reluctant Englishman Michael Caine, while pursued by relentless South African official Nicol Williamson.
 The Kenyan locations stood in for South Africa.